-\textbf{Setup} As mentioned, for the slot dynamics prediction task, we extract the input latent object representations using a pre-trained object-slot encoder (SAVi~\cite{kipf2023savi}) from video frames, and train an auto-regressive rollouter with a single FACTS layer to predict the latent representations for the next 10 frames, based on the latent codes from 6 observed frames.
+\textbf{Slot-dynamics prediction} For the slot dynamics prediction task, we follow the setup in~\citep{wu2022slotformer}, filtering out video clips with new objects entering the scene during the rollout period to ensure a consistent evaluation setting.
+The input to FACTS is the latent object representations extracted using a pre-trained object-slot encoder (SAVi,~\cite{kipf2023savi}) from video frames.
+That is, we consider the output of the pre-trained SAVi our data in such task -- same as~\citep{wu2022slotformer}.
+We extract the input latent object representations using a pre-trained object-slot encoder (SAVi~\cite{kipf2023savi}) from video frames, and train an auto-regressive roll-outer with a single FACTS layer to predict the latent representations for the next 10 frames, based on the latent codes from 6 observed frames.
 During testing, to ensure a fair comparison with SlotFormer, we burn-in the first 6 frames and roll out (predict) 48 frames.
 The predicted object representations are visualised using a pre-trained, frozen SAVi decoder (a spatial broadcast decoder,~\cite{wu2022slotformer}) to render video frames.